57blocks/stellar-resource-usage-report/README.md

 3. Make sure you have seen a steady stream of *stellar-core: Synced!* logs in `step 2`.
 Deploy your contract once your local network is running.
 If you don’t know how to deploy a contract, you can check the [Stellar build doc](https://developers.stellar.org/docs/build/smart-contracts/getting-started) or the [deploy.example.ts](./deploy.example.ts) we provide for reference.

-### Scenario 1
+4. Using `stellar-resource-usage` in your code

+**Scenario 1**

-1. When you generate a typescript module using the `stellar contract bindings` command, and use the `Client` in this module to call and execute the contract functions:
+When you generate a typescript module using the `stellar contract bindings` command, and use the `Client` in this module to call and execute the contract functions:

 ```js
 import { Keypair } from "@stellar/stellar-sdk";